top of page

 Whether it's the way we sit, stand, walk or run, our learned behaviours are made up of every small detail- such as leaning to one side when relaxing on the sofa, carrying a handbag on your shoulder every day or typing on a keyboard for 8 hours.

-We learn what it should and shouldn't feel to execute our biomechanical patterns and how to adjust and correct when a pattern isn't firing as it should be.
+We learn what it should and shouldn't feel like to execute our biomechanical patterns and how to adjust and correct when a pattern isn't firing as it should be.

 In the long run, Corrective Exercise allows you to enjoy being in your body.
-To learn a new sport, get on the floor and play with your children, hike to beautiful lookouts on your travels and still get up the stairs easy in your later years.
+To learn a new sport, get on the floor and play with your children, hike to beautiful lookouts on your travels and still get up the stairs easily in your later years.

 ✧ Prevent loss of function through aging

-✧ Feeling free and capable, finding joy in movement
+✧ Feeling free and capable — finding joy in movement

 am Post) (2)_edited.png